SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-model-publishing.md

 Ensure that specify the custom **webpartmapping.xml** file as part of your transformation (`-WebPartMappingFile` PowerShell cmdlet parameter, `PublishingPageTransformator` constructor when using .Net).

-### I'm using a lot of Add-In parts and want to transform these to custom SPFX web parts (as of the December 2019 release)
+### I'm using a lot of Add-In parts and want to transform these to custom SPFX web parts

 The default behavior of page transformation is simply take over the add-in part on the modern page as add-in's do work on modern pages.
 If you however want to selectively transform some add-in parts to custom SPFX based web parts, drop some of add-in parts and keep the remaining add-in parts then the default mapping will not be sufficient.
 In the below example you see that the `StaticString` function is used to feed the add-in title as mapping selector value.
 So based up on the title of the web part a mapping will be selected.
 The first add-in will be taken over as add-in on the modern page, the second one will be transformed to a custom SPFX based alternative and the last one will be simply dropped.